istio/istio.io/content/blog/2019/performance-best-practices/index.md

 1.  **Telemetry reporting:** Each proxy sends raw telemetry data to {{<gloss>}}Mixer{{</gloss>}}, which Mixer processes into metrics, traces, and other telemetry.
 The raw telemetry data is similar to access logs, and therefore comes at a cost.
 Access log processing consumes CPU and keeps a worker thread from picking up the next unit of work.
 At higher throughput, it is more likely that the next unit of work is waiting in the queue to be picked up by the worker.
 This can lead to long-tail (99th percentile) latency for Envoy.
 1.  **Custom policy checks:** When using [custom Istio policy adapters](/docs/concepts/observability/), policy checks are on the request path.
 This means that request headers and metadata on the data path will be sent to the control plane (Mixer), resulting in higher request latency. **Note:** These policy checks are [disabled by default](/docs/reference/config/installation-options/#global-options), as the most common policy use case (RBAC) is performed entirely by the Envoy proxies.

-Both these exceptions will likely go away in a future Istio release, due to an [ongoing plan to eliminate Mixer](https://docs.google.com/document/d/1QKmtem5jU_2F3Lh5SqLp0IuPb80_70J7aJEYu4_gS-s), and to instead push all policy and telemetry logic into the sidecar proxies.
+Both of these exceptions will go away in a future Istio release, when [Mixer V2](https://docs.google.com/document/d/1QKmtem5jU_2F3Lh5SqLp0IuPb80_70J7aJEYu4_gS-s) moves all policy and telemetry features directly into the sidecar proxies.

 Next, when testing Istio's data plane performance at scale, it's important to test not only at increasing requests per second, but also against an increasing number of **concurrent** connections.
 This is because real-world, high-throughput traffic comes from multiple clients.
 The [provided scripts](https://github.com/istio/tools/tree/76e3cb2488303316c8511a3ebe9676828c9d4765/perf/benchmark#example-2) let you perform the same load test with any number of concurrent connections, at increasing RPS.